edgeimpulse/courseware-embedded-machine-learning/README.md

 Please note that the content in this repository is not intended to be a full semester-long course.
 Rather, you are encouraged to pull from the modules, rearrange the ordering, make modifications, and use as you see fit to integrate the content into your own curriculum.

+For example, many of the lectures and examples from the TinyML Courseware (given by [[3]](#3-slides-and-written-material-for-tinyml-courseware-by-tinymlx-is-licensed-under-cc-by-nc-sa-40)) go into detail about how TensorFlow Lite works along with advanced topics like quantization.
+Feel free to skip those sections if you would just like an overview of embedded machine learning and how to use it with Edge Impulse.

 Content is divided into separate *modules*.
 Each module is assumed to be about a week's worth of material, and each section within a module contains about 60 minutes of presentation material.
 Modules also contain example quiz/test questions, practice problems, and hands-on assignments.

 ## License